Čačvina Castle

 Čačvina Castle, locally known as Utvrda Čačvina, lies east of the hamlet of the same name, in the county of Split-Dalmatia in Croatia.

 The castle was built on a mountain ridge and controlled an important route from the Sinj plains to Bosnia.
-It consisted of 2 towers with a narrow bailey between them.
+It consisted of two towers with a narrow bailey between them.
 The Ottomans added outworks.

 Gallery